 How to remedy f.txt.
 Popups?

-- We’ve set our system to detect and block ads with wrong utilization.
-GeoEdge’s publisher partners can rest assured their readers will not complain about the mysterious file downloaded to their devices.
+- We set our system to detect and block ads with incorrect utilization.
+GeoEdge’s publisher partners can rest assured their readers will not complain about the mysterious file being downloaded to their devices.

-- We Informed the relevant ad-serving platforms of the incorrect utilization to resolve the problem.
+- We informed Google Adsense and other relevant ad-serving platforms of the incorrect utilization and provided troubleshooting information to resolve the problem.

-Although it is not a security issue, this f.txt popup is undoubtedly a nuisance that tarnishes user experience and causes significant worry to both users and publishers.
-GeoEdge’s actions will end the problem immediately for publishers protected by the GeoEdge system, and later on- for the entire industy as the relvent platforms will fix the missconfiguration on their end.
+Although it is not a security issue, this f.txt popup is undoubtedly a nuisance that impacts the user experience and causes significant worry to both users and publishers.
+We’ve taken action that will end the problem immediately for publishers protected by the GeoEdge system, and hopefully will help other websites and the entire industry as the relevant ads and adware platforms fix the misconfiguration on their end.